Conceptual Definition Language (CDL)

 For such a calculated element, no explicit type can be specified.
 Only a single association or composition can occur in the expression, and a filter must be specified.

-The effect essentially is like publishing an association with a filter.
+The effect essentially is like publishing an association with an infix filter.

 Default Values